babaralijamali/aes-tool/README.md

 ## Installation
 You can install the package using pip:

-pip install aestool
+pip install aestools

-After Installing you will need to execute in command prompt or terminal directly using aestool
+After Installing you will need to execute in command prompt or terminal directly using aestools

 ## Encrypt a text:
 (Select the option to encrypt text, provide the text, and it will generate the encrypted file, key file, and IV file.)

-aestool
+aestools

 ## Decrypt a text:
 (Select the option to decrypt a file, provide the filenames for the encrypted text, key, and IV, and it will decrypt the text.)

-aestool
+aestools